 Composite encoding padding

 The four subfields of MonthYear are packed at an octet level by default.
 However, byte alignment may be controlled by specifying offset of the elements within the composite encoding.
-See section Element offset within a composite type4.4.4.3 below.
+See section Element offset within a composite type for details.

 Encoding specifications for MonthYear

-MonthYear data type is based on a composite encoding that carries its required and optional elements.
+MonthYear datatype is based on a composite encoding that carries its required and optional elements.

 The standard encoding specification for MonthYear